 Here’s a not unusual scenario for Baby Boomers who have reached their company’s retirement age but are not quite ready to retire.
 Why not start a business or even buy a franchise?
 That can require a large personal investment, but he or she has a sizable 401(k) account.
 Why not use those funds to start … Continue Reading

 The passage of the Tax Reform and Jobs Act (“TRJA”) in 2018 made entity selection an important part of tax planning.
 The TRJA made fundamental changes affecting individual and entity tax rates.
-Combined with corporate transactions for strategic reasons and business owners acquiring interests in other companies, we’re seeing businesses and owners using multiple … Continue Reading
+Combined with corporate transactions for strategic reasons and business owners acquiring interests in other companies, we’re seeing businesses and owners using multiple entities. … Continue Reading

 Attorneys would define a Safe Harbor as a provision of a statute or a regulation that specifies that certain conduct will be deemed not to violate a given rule.
 In our ERISA world, a Safe Harbor is a provision of the retirement plan law that can cut through the sometimes fog of ERISA and provide … Continue Reading